 Michael Mayo has written about film for the Washington Post and the Roanoke Times.
 He was the host of the nationally syndicated radio programs Movie Show on the Radio and Max and Mike on the Movies.
 He still talks about new films and DVDs every week on select North American radio stations.
 His non-fiction includes VideoHound’s Video Premieres, The Horror Show Guide, War Movies, and American Murder: Criminals, Crime, and the Media.
 He is writing a series of suspense novels set in Prohibition-era New York.
 Learn more about Mike on Movies.

 In Good Company

-Michael Mayo is a member of the Mystery Writers of America, the Broadcast Film Critics Association, and the International Association of Crime Writers.
+Michael Mayo is a member of Sisters in Crime, the Mystery Writers of America, the Broadcast Film Critics Association, the International Association of Crime Writers, and the North Carolina Writers’ Network.
 He lives in North Carolina.

 “Another fantastic installment for Jimmy the Stick!
 This is a very well-written series, with exceptional period detail.
 For anyone unfamiliar with Jimmy – the entire series is great Prohibition Era fiction.”

 Rachel on Jimmy and Fay (Goodreads)